XCSoar/xcsoar-data-content/README.md

 field will be best-effort extracted from the filename prefix (underscore separated).
 E.g. `ca_quebec.*` implies Canada.

+An optional `description` field can contain a string of text describing the file in more detail.
+This field is displayed as the second row in the FileManager.

 The [repository's](http://download.xcsoar.org/repository) `update` field is generated from the git commit date.

 ## Output